bibanon/bibanon/Stories/Magically-Lewd-Sleepover-Adventure/Storybro.md

 [2nd](http://i.imgur.com/P0hN9zJ.jpg)
 [3rd](http://i.imgur.com/ywU83MM.png)

 Many believe the characters are lifted directly from nisekoi but the author has stated time and time again that they no longer watch anime and haven't for years.
-This correlation is likely just a coincidence.
+This correlation is likely just a coincidence and important things like eye color, hair length, or chest size, don't match.

 ### Storybro